JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 {style="note"}

-The plugin is compatible both with IntelliJ IDEA (starting with version 2025.1.1.1) and Android Studio (starting with Narwhal 2025.1.1 Canary 10).
+The plugin is compatible both with IntelliJ IDEA (starting with version 2025.1.1.1) and Android Studio (starting with Narwhal 2025.1.1 RC 1).

 > For the information on the Kotlin Multiplatform Gradle plugin, see its [DSL reference](multiplatform-dsl-reference.md)
 > and the [Compatibility guide](multiplatform-compatibility-guide.md).